Who Does Your Honey Come From?

-It’s not just where your honey comes from that matters.
-It’s who.
-And we know each of our 270+ independent beekeepers by name.
+It's not just where your honey comes from that matters.
+It's who.
+And we know our 200+ independent family beekeepers by name.

 From Comb to Home